c-sanders/Quaternion/README.md

 ![Depiction of an Argand diagram.](./images/argand_diagram.png)

+Figure 2) The graphical arrangement depicted in this figure, shows the two components of the same number line $x$ being arranged such that they are orthogonal to each other.
+The real component of the number line is labelled $Re(x)$ and the imaginary component of the number line is labelled
+$Im(x)$.
+Such an arrangement of the two components of the number line is referred to as an Argand diagram.

 ![Depiction of a 3-dimensional co-ordinate system with the axes labelled $x$, $y$, and $z$.](./images/3d_axis_space.png)

-Figure 2) A graphical depiction of a 3-dimensional co-ordinate system with its three axes labelled $x$, $y$, and $z$ respectively.
+Figure 3) A graphical depiction of a 3-dimensional co-ordinate system with its three axes labelled $x$, $y$, and $z$ respectively.
 A problem arises with this depiction however, when we attempt to find where $\sqrt{x}$ should live within the co-ordinate system when $x=-1$.
 The reason is that the $x$-axis only caters for numbers whose values are real - not numbers whose values are imaginary.
 The same problem also arises for $\sqrt{y}$ and $\sqrt{z}$ when $y=-1$ and $z=-1$